Our next FM Fundraising Drive begins December 28, 2022.

 If you can't find the confirmation email, please check your "promotions," "spam" or "junk email" folder as it may have been misdirected there.
 If you still can't find the email, please email us at firstname.lastname@example.org.

 PLEASE NOTE: To ensure you receive emails from us with your access link for future drives, please take a minute to make sure you have email@example.com whitelisted.
 Here are whitelisting instructions.

 FOR GMAIL USERS: If you don't see the confirmation email with your access link in your Primary gmail in-box, please check under the "Promotions" tab if you have that set up.
-Some KQED access link emails seem to end up there.
-If you do find the email there, drag it to the Primary tab so future emails will hopefully end up there instead of under Promotions.
+If you do find the email there, drag it to the Primary tab so future emails go there.
 Instructions on Gmail tabs.